tjmahr/dissertation/docs/22-referent-selection.md

 * talk about vocab effects

 The findings here replicated those of @Bion2013, namely that concurrent vocabulary size positively predicted the amount of looking to the novel object on nonword trials.
-They however make a point to note that fast referent selection is not necessary for word-learning: "In fact, those 18-month-olds whose accuracy scores on Disambiguation trials were lower than 0.50 were reported to produce as many as 389 words .... those 24-month-olds who failed to show a disambiguation bias produced as many as 417 words".
-In other words, a toddler may purportedly know hundreds of words but still not reliably look to a novel object given a novel label.

 * talk about how nonword peaks were weak predictors of growth

-In @Horst2011, two-year-olds were familiarized to novel objects.
-They were later tested to prompted to select a novel object (*can you get the fode?*) from three choices: 2 familiarized novel objects and 1 new unfamiliarized novel object.
-They demonstrated a clear preference for the unfamiliarized novel object.

-@Bion2013 tested referent-selection in 18, 24, and 30 month-olds.
-In that article's second experiment, toddlers were trained on two novel words on disambiguation trials.
-They would see a familiar object and an unfamiliar object and hear a prompt with a nonword.
-Later retention trials presented the two unfamilar objects were presented and named.
-Mixed in with these trials were familiar object trials  in which the familiar object was labeled (e.g., car).
-In that experiment, children looked more to the target on the familiar word trialsthan on the nonword trials.
-For the 30-month olds: 82% versus 68% percentage of looks to the target.
-Importantly, they found a correlation between CDI expressive vocabulary and proportion of looks on disambiguation trials, r(61) = .37, (this is a partial correlation that controls for age).

 In this experiment, children heard more words in total (6).
 The 3-year-olds in our study had the same peak looking proportion for both kinds of words around .83.